mir-evgenii/mir-evgenii/README.md

 #### Short biography:

-- In 2014 I started making web pages using HTML and CSS.
-- In 2015 I started learning programming in PHP.
-I wrote a simple CMS.
-I was engaged in educational projects until 2017.
+- In 2015 I started learning programming in PHP, coded CMS.
+Continued to study programming at the university.
 - Worked in a closed project from 2017 - 2018 using Python and Linux as an Intern developer.
 - Since 2019 I have been working as a Test Engineer and Intern PHP developer.